CosminFr/ZenLogger/README.md

 - File name: `{LogName}_yyyy-mm-dd.log`
 - Auto-deletes files older than `DaysKeep`
 - Safe for general use and crash diagnostics

+`TFileLogger` is the base class for all file loggers.

 #### 🖥 Console Logger